rkulla/vimogen/README.md

 of just git repositories.
 I supplied a sample .vimogen_repos file which contains the plugins that I may use.
 Make up your own, though.

-Note that Vimogen wil auto-enerate $HOME/.vimogen_repos if you run it without creating the file first.
-It will genereate it based off the current pathogen bundles you already have, if any.
+Note that Vimogen wil auto-generate $HOME/.vimogen_repos if you run it without creating the file first.
+It will generate it based off the current pathogen bundles you already have, if any.
 This allows you to update or uninstall any existing plugins you have.
-You will only need to edit .vimogen_repos yourself when you want to install more plugins.
+You will only need to edit .vimogen_repos yourself when you want to add more plugins.

 Next, run: